concretelabs/milkdud/README.md

 milkdud -t -a http://yourtracker.com/announce/?id=secret -b musiclibrary.db
 ```

-This creates a torrent, and includes album art where `/path/to/music` is your music library location.
+This creates a torrent without a Beets DB by scanning folders located in `/path/to/music`
 ```
-milkdud -t -a http://yourtracker.com/announce/?id=secret /path/to/music
+milkdud -t http://yourtracker.com/announce/?id=secret /path/to/music
 ```

 Notes: